Health Alert – U.S. Embassy Baku, Azerbaijan (April 14, 2020)

 Current Situation in Azerbaijan:

-The Government of Azerbaijan has implemented strict rules requiring people to stay inside, whether in private homes, apartments, or permanent or temporary residences and to monitor citizen movements.
-As of May 4, 2020, the Government of Azerbaijan implemented a partial easing of these rules to allow for the partial re-opening of a number of business and previously restricted services.
-According to the latest regulations, individuals residing in Baku, Sumgayit, Ganja, Lankaran, Absheron, and the Nakchivan Autonomous Republic will need to obtain permission by sending a text message in order to leave home for essential trips, including visits to grocery stores, pharmacies, medical facilities, and banks.
+On April 5, 2020, the Government of Azerbaijan implemented stricter rules requiring people to stay inside, whether in private homes, apartments, or permanent or temporary residences and to monitor citizen movements.
+According to the new restrictions, citizens will need to obtain permission by sending a text message in order to leave home for essential trips, including visits to grocery stores, pharmacies, medical facilities, and banks.
 Individuals must send 1 to leave home for medical care, 2 for trips to the grocery store, pharmacy, bank, or post office, and 3 to attend funerals.
 Foreigners temporarily staying in Azerbaijan can obtain an identification number from the State Migration Service (SMS) online.
 Foreigners must then text the number indicating the reason for their departure from home plus either their temporary or permanent residence number (e.g. MYI/DYI 11111111) or the identification number provided online by the SMS to the number 8103.
 For example, if a person with a temporary residence permit would like to leave the house to buy groceries, to buy medicine, or to visit the bank or post office, he or she would text “2 MYI 11111111” to 8103.
 A text granting permission will come within one hour.
-Individuals are allowed to be away from home for three hours when using code “1” or “2”.
+Individuals are allowed to be away from home for two hours when using code “1” or “2”.

-As of May 3, 2020, the Cabinet of Ministers of the Azerbaijan Republic confirmed 1,932 cases of COVID-19 within its borders.
-There have been 25 confirmed deaths.
+As of April 14, 2020, the Cabinet of Ministers of the Azerbaijan Republic has confirmed 1,197 cases of COVID-19 within its borders.
+There have been 13 confirmed deaths.
 The government has acknowledged that community spread of the virus is occurring and that COVID-19 infections are present in all regions of Azerbaijan.

 All Passenger Traffic, including Flights, to and from Azerbaijan Is Currently Suspended.
-The Cabinet of Ministers of the Azerbaijan Republic has announced all passenger traffic in and out of Azerbaijan will be closed until at least May 31.
+The Cabinet of Ministers of the Azerbaijan Republic has announced all passenger traffic in and out of Azerbaijan will be closed until at least April 20.
 This restriction includes the cessation of passenger flights in and out of Azerbaijan.
-We will inform U.S. citizens as soon as we have information regarding the resumption of regular international commercial flights.
-Please e-mail BakuACS@state.gov if you are interested in receiving updates on possible, limited options to evacuate Azerbaijan before regular commercial flights resume.
+As of April 14, the Cabinet of Ministers has not announced when passenger traffic, including passenger flights, will resume.
+We will inform U.S. citizens as soon as we have information regarding the resumption of international commercial flights.

 Effective March 16, 2020, U.S. Embassy Baku suspended routine consular services.
 For emergency American Citizens Services, including emergency passports, please visit our website for additional information or send us an email at BakuACS@state.gov.